P-aladine/Bossrush/README.md

 -	Eldritch tree trunk
 -	It keeps getting healed, player needs to burn down flower plant to stop the healing.
 #### The Empress
--	Masked serial killer artist
+-	Masked serial killer artist, Jack the Ripper
 -	Peacock with eye feathers
 -	Forest Waterfall
 -	Darkness mechanic, all black showing eyes everywhere with only one being correct, shoot it to turn light back on
 #### The Emperor
--	Beautiful vampire lady
+-	Beautiful vampire lady Carmilla
 -	Statue of dual gunslinger on a 6-legged deer
 -	lady revives human with her blood, skeleton gunslinger and deer raise from the grave and fight player
 #### The Hierophant